jenkinsci/btc-embeddedplatform-plugin/README.md

 available, the vectors will only be executed on the current SUT and the Execution Records will be stored for a later Regression Test.
 This requires stimuli vectors or functional test cases in the profile.
-A Regression Test Report will be exported to the “exportDir” specified in the “profileLoad” step.
+A Regression Test Report will be exported to the "exportDir" specified in the "profileLoad" step.
 The following optional settings are available:

 Property | Description | Example Value(s)
 ---------|-------------|-----------------
+executionConfigString | Execution configs for the simulation on the current SUT (comma separated list).<br>(default: SIL) | "TL MIL, SIL, PIL", "SL MIL", "SIL" debugConfigString | Debug configs for the debug export (comma separated list).
+There will be a debug export for each scope that contains deviations which includes all vectors which lead to a deviation.<br>(default: no debug export) | "TL MIL"<br>"SIL (Visual Studio 2013)"

 **Possible Return values**